eformsignen/eformsignen.github.io/help/chapter7.rst

 Set basic information about the template including the template name, category, validity period, etc.

 **① Form file**
-   The name of the form file which is uploaded to eformsign from Word, PowerPoint, or Excel using Form Builder.
+   The name of the form file which is uploaded to eformsign from Word, PowerPoint, or Excel using eformsign for Microsoft Office.
 To change the form file name, you need to change the file name of the uploaded Word, PowerPoint, or Excel file and then update it.

 **② Template name**
    The template name will be displayed in the **Manage templates** and **New from template** pages.